What is a GIF?

 1. GIFs are a great way to showcase your brands personality, stay trendy, and have fun

 GIFs can feature popular characters from TV shows and movies, celebrities, and you can even make your own.
-This is a great opportunity for brands to showcase their personality, stay up to date with current trends, and it offers a more individualized avenue for communication with your audience.
-In this Koodo GIF, they’re showing a playful and cheeky side while responding to a tweet from a satisfied customer!
+This is a great opportunity for brands to showcase their personality, stay up to date with current trends, and offer a more individualized avenue for communication with your audience.
+In this Koodo GIF, they’re showing their playful and cheeky side while responding to a tweet from a satisfied customer!

 2. GIFs create value by educating